bytescale/bytescale-upload-widget/README.md

     // file.
 If a suitable optimization transformation exists, its URL slug is appended the URL.
     fileUrl: "https://files.upload.io/FW25...",

     // References the edited file (if one exists).
-Has the same schema as below.
+Uses the same schema as 'originalFile' below.
     editedFile: undefined,

     originalFile: {